therealozp/class-notes/operating-systems/proportional share scheduler.md

 a process can also perform **ticket transfer**, which temporarily hands off its tickets to *another process*, or go through **ticket inflation**, which temporarily raises or lowers the number of tickets it owns.
 - if a process needs more CPU time, it can boost its own tickets.

+of course, this can only be done if the processes trust one another.
+### implementation
 in implementation, the system probably keeps a list of processes and the number of allocated tickets:

 ```